sebastiendamaye/deephunter/docs/intro.rst

 You can access the list of analytics to review from the menu (``Reports > Analytics to review``).
 Expand the details and click the "Review" tab.

+To add a new saved search, apply some filters to the analytics view and click "save search".

 .. image:: img/review_tab.png
   :width: 800
   :alt: Review tab